inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 ..................................

 As we know, the InaSAFE plugin has been built for QGIS.
-It is one of the plugins which are available in QGIS Repository.
+It is one of the plugins which are available in the QGIS Repository.
 Make sure that you have a working internet connection before you follow the steps below.
 To get InaSAFE please follow these steps: